-Taxation of Interest on the Bonds
+Taxation of Interest on the Notes

-An opinion of Bond Counsel will be obtained to the effect that interest earned on the Bonds is excludable from gross income for federal income tax purposes under current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and applicable rulings and regulations under the Code; however, an application for a ruling has not been made and an opinion of counsel is not binding upon the Internal Revenue Service.
-There can be no assurance that the present provisions of the Code, or the rules and regulations thereunder, will not be adversely amended or modified, thereby rendering the interest earned on the Bonds includable in gross income for federal income tax purposes.
+An opinion of Bond Counsel will be obtained to the effect that interest earned on the Notes is excludable from gross income for federal income tax purposes under current provisions of the Code, and applicable rulings and regulations under the Code; however, an application for a ruling has not been made and an opinion of counsel is not binding upon the Internal Revenue Service.
+There can be no assurance that the present provisions of the Code, or the rules and regulations thereunder, will not be adversely amended or modified, thereby rendering the interest earned on the Notes includable in gross income for federal income tax purposes.

-The Issuer has covenanted in the Bond Resolution and in other documents and certificates to be delivered in connection with the issuance of the Bonds to comply with the provisions of the Code, including those which require the Issuer to take or omit to take certain actions after the issuance of the Bonds.
-Because the existence and continuation of the excludability of the interest on the Bonds depends upon events occurring after the date of issuance of the Bonds, the opinion of Bond Counsel described under "TAX MATTERS" assumes the compliance by the Issuer with the provisions of the Code described above and the regulations relating thereto.
-No opinion is expressed by Bond Counsel with respect to the excludability of the interest on the Bonds in the event of noncompliance with such provisions.
-The failure of the Issuer to comply with the provisions described above may cause the interest on the Bonds to become includable in gross income as of the date of issuance.
+The Issuer has covenanted in the Note Resolution and in other documents and certificates to he delivered in connection with the issuance of the Notes to comply with the provisions of the Code, including those which require the Issuer to take or omit to take certain actions after the issuance of the Notes.
+Because the existence and continuation of the excludability of the interest on the Notes depends upon events occurring after the date of issuance of the Notes, the opinion of Bond Counsel described under "LEGAL MATTERS" assumes the compliance by the Issuer with the provisions of the Code described above and the regulations relating thereto.
+No opinion is expressed by Bond Counsel with respect to the excludability of the interest on the Notes in the event of noncompliance with such provisions.
+The failure of the Issuer to comply with the provisions described above may cause the interest on the Notes to become includable in gross income as of the date of issuance.